waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Vermilion City
 - The building at (28,4) to (32,8) visually resembles a Pokémon Center but does not have a functional warp at its apparent entrance (29,7).
 It is likely a decoy.

+## VI.
+Agent Ideas
+- `ship_explorer_agent`: An agent to systematically explore large, multi-room areas like the S.S.
+Anne.
+It would identify all unvisited cabins/warps and plot an optimal route to clear the entire floor.